-The third role of government is in the form of designing appropriate policy packages to facilitate, stimulate, and direct private economic activities in order to promote a harmonious relationship between the desires of the private businesses and households and the development goals of society.
+The third aspect is in the form of designing appropriate policy packages to facilitate, stimulate, and direct private economic activities in order to promote a harmonious relationship between the desires of the private businessmen and households and the development goals of society.
 This type of planning usually takes the form of government conscious effort to attain rapid economic growth, high employment, stable prices and favourable balance of payment conditions through fiscal and monetary policies.
 In reality, unfettered operation of the market mechanism can result in highly unstable situations reflected in severe fluctuations in income and employment over the course of business cycles.
 Therefore, government makes conscious efforts to create conditions that will prevent economic instability while at the same time stimulating economic growth.
 For instance, under certain conditions, increased employment and higher incomes for a growing population can be induced by expansionary fiscal policies and adjustments of tax rate along with accommodating monetary policy.
-Similarly,
+Similarly, inflation and deflation may be controlled by counter-cyclical fiscal policies, interest rate adjustments and wage-price guidelines otherwise known as incomes policy.
+Today, these active policy instruments are managed in an indirect way to create favourable conditions that will influence the decision makers in the

-4 Bleier and Khan (1984) provided evidence that infrastructural investment favourably affect private investment
+3 Blejer and Khan (1984) provided evidence that infrastructural investment favourably affect private investment

-5 See Ali (2011) for various recent literature pointing at the efficacy of investment in social infrastructure in advancing development
+4 See Ali (2011) for various recent literature pointing at the efficacy of investment in social infrastructure in advancing development

-6 See Balasa (1990) and The Economist, September 12, 1992 for example.
+5 See Balasa (1990) and The Economist, September 12, 1992 for example.

-7 The recent bailouts and nationalizations in USA and UK are eloquent testimony to this reality.
+6 The recent bailouts and nationalizations in USA and UK are eloquent testimony to this reality.

-8 The fact that the space programmes were exclusive preserves of OECD governments until recently is an example inflation and deflation may be controlled by counter-cyclical fiscal policies, interest rate adjustments and wage-price guidelines otherwise known as incomes policy.
-Today, these active policy instruments are managed in an indirect way to create favourable conditions that will influence the decision makers in the households, farms and firms in a manner conducive to the continuous realization of stable economic growth.
-In other words, government, through its policies, is a promoter and stabilizer9.
+7 The fact that the space programmes were exclusive preserves of OECD governments until recently is an example households and firms in a manner conducive to the continuous realization of stable economic growth.
+In other words, government, through its policies, is a promoter and stabilizer8.